ashatat/e-commerce/COLLAB_RULES.md

 ### 3- PRs with the `awaiting review` label must take priority over current task:

 In order to Maximize our efficiency and be able to accurately measure our progress and productivity, a PR that awaits review must be reviewed as soon as possible.
-A PR requires 3 reviews to be merged, however, all collaborator must review the PR within a maximum of 48 hours.
+A PR requires reviews from half the collaborators to be merged, however, all collaborator must review the PR within a maximum of 48 hours.
 This is essential to maximize our collective learning and to maximize our efficiency and ability to reflect on our progress and adapt our workflow accordingly.

 ### 4- Issues with the label `question` must take absolute priority: